Skip to main content

 );

-}when is exported by @usefillo/core (a dependency of @usefillo/react).
-Everything else — the frame, styling, and renderer props like appearance and onSubmitted — works exactly as documented in /docs/embed.
+when is exported by @usefillo/core, which is a dependency of both @usefillo/react and @usefillo/dom, though @usefillo/dom doesn’t re-export it: import it from @usefillo/core directly alongside defineForm/createClient from @usefillo/dom.
+Everything else, including the frame, styling, and renderer props like appearance and onSubmitted, works exactly as documented in the quickstart guide.

 Multi-page forms